the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add support for opt-in direct deletion of EA older records using the `tec_event_aggregator_direct_record_deletion` filter or setting the `TEC_EVENT_AGGREGATOR_RECORDS_PURGE_DIRECT_DELETION` constant.
 [EA-446]
 * Fix - Ensure custom tables data is correctly updated when duplicating an Event using WPML.
 [TEC-4651]
+* Fix - Change the type of the date-related custom tables date fields to VARCHAR to avoid warnings on stricter SQL modes.
+[TEC-4536]

 = [6.0.7.1] 2023-01-19 =